Elektra (character): Frank Miller period: 1980s and early 1990s

-Created by Frank Miller, Elektra first appeared in Daredevil #168 (January 1981).
-Miller initially based the character's appearance on Lisa Lyon, a female bodybuilder.
-Miller originally intended this issue, which was essentially a filler story, to be Elektra's only appearance, but she instead became a frequently appearing villain in Daredevil until her death in issue #181 (April 1982).
-She was resurrected shortly after, but the story contained a narrative note which indicates that Daredevil must never encounter her again.
+Elektra first appeared in Daredevil #168 (January 1981).
+Miller intended this issue, which was essentially a filler story, to be Elektra's only appearance.
+She instead became a frequently appearing villain in Daredevil, until she was murdered by Bullseye in issue #181 (April 1982).
+She was resurrected shortly after, but the story contains a narrative note which indicates that Daredevil must never encounter her again.